Last updated on: 4/3/2023 | Author: ProCon.org

 *California, Oregon, and Pennsylvania have governor-imposed statewide moratoriums on the death penalty, though the practice remains legal.

-**Whether New Hampshire’s abolition of the death penalty applies retroactively is unclear.
-One person remains on death row.
+**New Hampshire’s abolition of the death penalty was not applied retroactively.
+One man remains on death row and may be executed.

 Number of Executions by Methods of Execution: 1977-2019